FanPoints/server-js/docs/partners/configuration.md

 });
 ```

-Configuring multiple partners allows you to e.g. register a purchase with items bought at different shops.
+Configuring multiple partners allows you to e.g. register a purchase with items bought at different partners.

 ### Partner Labels

-You can also specify the purchase labels that are used by the partner.
+You can specify the partner labels that are used by the partner.
 This allows you to assign purchase items to the partners without having to specify the partner id for each purchase item.
 You can specify the purchase labels in the partner configuration:

 ```typescript
 import { createClient } from '@fanpoints/client-js';